kabisa/theguild.nl/draft/real-world-phoenix-lets-deploy-using-kubernetes.md

 most applications you will surely not need a setup using Kubernetes, but I've been having an urge to try it out for a while now and wanted to see if it is really that complicated as I seem to be hearing through the grapevine.
-Who knows, maybe it turns out to not to be that hard in the end.
+Who knows, maybe it turns out it's actually not that hard at all.
 Also I really like the fact that I can have a cluster to spin up nodes (ie. applications) of all the experiments / ideas / apps that I'm currently playing with, so I can actually expose those into the Real World with a reproducable and